FINANCE & DECISION-MAKING

 FOCUS ON EFFECTIVE PLANNING

-In this simulation, teams manage their companies through a year of operations, looking at short-term results and long-term goals.
-This involves forecasting and constant decision-making on such issues as pricing, capacity, borrowing, R&D, cost structure, and cash flow.
+In this simulation, teams manage their company through “a year” of operations.
+They must pay close attention to both short term-results and long-term financial goals.
+This requires forecasting and consistent decision-making regarding pricing, capacity, borrowing, R&D, cost structure, and cash flow.
+Participants and their teams must think one step ahead of their competitors.

 TRACKING COMPANY PERFORMANCE